Research project

 CDK700 Telescope

-The PlaneWave Instruments CDK700 is a research-grade telescope with a 700 mm Corrected Dall-Kirkham primary mirror.
-At MAAO it is paired with an SBIG STX-16803 CCD and operated as a robotic 0.7 m system, as described in Lim et al. (PASP 2024).
+The PlaneWave Instruments CDK700 is a research-grade telescope with a 700 mm Corrected Dall-Kirkham (CDK) primary mirror.
+At MAAO it is paired with an SBIG STX-16803 CCD for a field of view of about 27.9′ × 27.9′, and is operated as a robotic 0.7 m system, as reported in Lim et al. (PASP 2024).

 Optics:Corrected Dall-Kirkham (CDK)